 Question: Are fresh-frozen tissue samples compatible with Single Cell RNA sequencing?

-If the tissue is frozen whole, it is more challenging to isolate viable single cells after thawing.
+If the tissue is frozen whole, isolating viable single cells after thawing is more challenging.
 In this case, it is recommended to extract nuclei from the snap-frozen tissue.
 Please refer to this article: How do you isolate nuclei from snap-frozen tissue for 3’ gene expression profiling?